zliu1020-zz/Social-Network/README.md

 4. Make sure Python3 is installed by typing `mysql --version` in your terminal.

 5. Install `mysql-connector-python` by typing `pip3 install mysql-connector-python`.
-Refers to this [guide](https://pynative.com/install-mysql-connector-python/) if the above command fails.
+Refer to this [guide](https://pynative.com/install-mysql-connector-python/) if the above command fails.

 5. Install `tabulate` by typing `pip3 install tabulate`.
-Refers to this [guide](https://pypi.org/project/tabulate/) if the above command fails.
+Refer to this [guide](https://pypi.org/project/tabulate/) if the above command fails.

 ## Functionalities
 - A person can initial a post on a topic.